DrShahinstein/filmocabulary/README.md

 python manage.py makemigrations --check --dry-run
 ```

-### Prompt Benchmarking
+## Prompt Benchmarking

+The benchmark command uses the same vocabulary extraction, Python pre-filtering,
+grounding, and validation pipeline as the application, while running entirely in
-The vocabulary generation pipeline is exactly the same.
-Runs as memory-only and it is independent of the SQLite database.
-This allows you to monitor and test the generated words.
+memory and independently of the SQLite database.
+This makes it easy to inspect and
+compare generated vocabulary while refining prompts.

 ```bash
 python manage.py benchmark_prompt --help